 If you discover that your tax return was incorrect, you have three years from the due date of the original tax return to file an amended Montana tax return to correct the mistake.
-Mark the "Amended Return" box found in the upper left-hand corner of the Montana tax return.
+Mark the "Amended Return" box found in the upper lefthand corner of the Montana tax return.

-Include copies of any schedules submitted with the original filing, even if none of the amounts previously reported have changed.
+Important Include copies of any schedules submitted with the original filing, even if none of the amounts previously reported have changed.
+Do not forget to check your reason(s) for amending your return, and to provide an explanation of the changes on Schedule VIII.